bartongroup/RATS/README.md

 ## Installation

-Checkout the rats package from github and install in R. The simplest way to do this is to use [rstudio](https://www.rstudio.com/) to chekout, build and install the package directly.
+Checkout the rats package from github and install in R. The simplest way to do this is to use [rstudio](https://www.rstudio.com/) to checkout, build and install the package directly.

 ## loading and using rats

-Once you ahve installed the library, load rats with:
+Once you have installed the library, load rats with:

 ```r
 library("rats")